net-daemon/docs/docs/v3/app_model/custom_logging.md

 id: app_model_custom_logging
 title: Custom logging
 ---
 This page describes how to create and configure a custom logger.
-If you are happy with the standard logging described in the [Instance applications](/v3/app_model/instancing_apps.md) page then you don't need to read this page.
+If you are happy with the standard logging described in the [Instance applications](/v3/app_model/instancing_apps.md) page then this information probably won't be of interest to you.

 ### ILogger and Serilog

 The default Microsoft implementation of logging comes via the `Microsoft.Extensions.Logging.ILogger` interface that can be configured at application startup and then injected into subsequent classes.

-If you are familiar with .Net logging then you may want to go ahead and configure the standard Microsoft logging provider into the application, or you can use [serilog](https://serilog.net/), which is what we provide in the template application.
+If you are familiar with .NET logging then you may want to go ahead and configure the standard Microsoft logging provider into the application, or you can use [Serilog](https://serilog.net/), which is what we provide in the template application.

 ### How the default logger is configured

 Within `program.cs` the `HostBuilder` startup instructs the framework to use the default NetDaemon logging configuration defined inside the core NetDaemon app:

 ```csharp